joulook/Verification-of-Reactive-Systems-Spring-2021/Memory Anonymouse Mutual Exclusion/README.md

 # Memory Anonymouse Mutual Exclusion

 My 1st project was in the "Verification of Reactive Systems" course when I was in the 2nd semester of my master's at SUT.
-In this project I modeled three processes which shared a 5-cell memory without prior agreement based on "Zahra Aghazadeh, Damein Imbs, Michel Raynal, Gadi Taubenfeld, Philipp Woelfel.
+In this project, I modeled three processes that shared a 5-cell memory without prior agreement based on "Zahra Aghazadeh, Damein Imbs, Michel Raynal, Gadi Taubenfeld, and Philipp Woelfel.
 Optimal Memory-Anonymous Symmetric Deadlock-Free Mutual Exclusion.
-PODC ’19: Proceedings of the 2019 ACM Symposium on Principles of Distributed Computing, July 2019, Pages 157–166" paper and verified safety, deadlock, and liveness ltl properties.
+PODC ’19: Proceedings of the 2019 ACM Symposium on Principles of Distributed Computing, July 2019, Pages 157–166" paper and verified safety, deadlock, and liveness LTL properties.

+## Tutorial Video
+In the following tutorial video, I explained every steps of this project : https://youtu.be/hxG6wRs0eOc

 ## First Version of Rebeca Model